Louisiana FORTIFIED Roof Guide: Grant vs Insurance Discount vs Tax Credit

 |---|---|---|---|---|

-The simplest way to read this page is to ask one question first: are you trying to reduce your out-of-pocket cost now, improve your insurance position later, claim a state tax benefit, or understand where Louisiana roof standards may be heading?
+The simplest way to use this page is to ask one question first: are you trying to reduce out-of-pocket cost now, improve insurance-readiness later, claim a state tax benefit, or understand where Louisiana roof standards may be heading?

 What Applies Now vs Later

-Homeowners also get tripped up because available can mean different things.
-A program can be real and active, but still not function as an instant benefit you can use at any moment.
-This timing table makes that distinction clearer.
+Homeowners also get tripped up because “available” can mean different things.
+A program can be real and official while still not functioning as an instant benefit that can be used at any moment.

 | Topic | Applies now | Applies later or conditionally | What to do now |